eshulman2/MeetingActions/README.md

 ## 📄 License & Contributing

-This project demonstrates enterprise AI automation patterns and is intended for educational and development purposes.
+**MeetingActions** demonstrates enterprise AI automation patterns for meeting intelligence and is intended for educational and development purposes.
 Ensure compliance with all integrated service terms of use.

 ### Contributing Guidelines